Jacques deLisle

-Jacques Louis deLisle (born June 21, 1961) is an American legal scholar and political scientist currently serving as Stephen A. Cozen Professor of Law at the University of Pennsylvania and chair of the Asia Program at the Foreign Policy Research Institute.
+Jacques deLisle (born June 21, 1961) is an American legal scholar and sinologist.
+He specializes in the study of Chinese law and politics, China's international relations, and cross-strait relations.
+He is the Stephen A. Cozen Professor of Law at the University of Pennsylvania, where he is also a professor of political science.

+DeLisle is Director of the Center for the Study of Contemporary China at the University of Pennsylvania, co-editor-in-chief of the American Journal of Comparative Law, a member of the U.S. State Department's Advisory Council on International Law, a titular member of the International Academy of Comparative Law, former President of the American Association for Chinese Studies and Chair of the Asia Program at the Foreign Policy Research Institute.

 Education and career

-DeLisle received a B.A. in public and international affairs from Princeton University in 1982, and pursued a doctorate in political science (all but dissertation) in the Government Department of the Harvard Graduate School of Arts and Sciences.
-He completed his Juris Doctor at Harvard Law School, then clerked for Stephen Breyer before working for the Office of Legal Counsel in the U.S. Department of Justice.
+DeLisle graduated summa cum laude from Princeton University with a Bachelor of Arts in international affairs in 1982.
+He then earned his Juris Doctor, magna cum laude, from Harvard Law School in 1990 and completed research towards a doctorate, all but dissertation, at the Harvard Graduate School of Arts and Sciences.
+He clerked for Chief Judge (later Justice) Stephen Breyer of the U.S. Court of Appeals for the First Circuit before working for the Office of Legal Counsel at the U.S. Department of Justice.
 In 1994, deLisle joined the University of Pennsylvania faculty as an assistant professor of law.
 He was promoted to full professor in 1999, and became Stephen A. Cozen Professor of Law in 2006.
 In 2010, deLisle received a secondary appointment as professor of political science.